You are listening to the Sean Hannity Radio Show Podcast.

 I can live with myself.

-I'll sleep well at night, and getting to the truth is all I'm trying and desirous to do here.
+And getting to the truth is all I'm trying and desirous to do here because I don't think we're being told the truth.

-I think the Russia Trump narrative is a lie and has been a lie from day one.
+I think the Russia-Trump narrative is a lie and has been a lie from day one.

-If this, if this blows up in their face, the media, it will be literally the Scarlet Dan Rather on human growth hormone steroids, and they're done.
+And I think one last point: if this blows up in their face, the media, it will be literally the scarlet Dan Rather on human growth hormone steroids, and they're done.

 They will never have credibility again, nor do they deserve it.